cgonser/swiftmailer-database-s3-spool-bundle/README.md

 A Symfony bundle that enables Swift Mailer to spool messages from a database and store message files on an Amazon S3 bucket

-It requires the [AWS PHP SDK](https://github.com/aws/aws-sdk-php) and the [AWS Service Provider Bundle](https://github.com/aws/aws-sdk-php-symfony) and relies on Doctrine for data persistency.
+It requires the [AWS PHP SDK](https://github.com/aws/aws-sdk-php) and relies on Doctrine for data persistency.

 ## Installation